sistla-gautam/second-brain/1Projects/IIMK/details reqiured.md

 **What is your most significant accomplishment so far ?**

-During my pre final year of college, I came across an invite for a social media manager for a week to help with a fashion event.
-I really wanted to try for the job, but my fear of talking to strangers held me from making the phone call
+During my pre final year of college, I discovered an opportunity to work as a social media manager for a fashion event.
+Despite my initial hesitation and fear of reaching out to unfamiliar people, I decided to step out of my comfort zone, made the call, and successfully secured the role.
+This experience was pivotal in building my confidence and strengthening my professional communication skills.

+**What are your present hobbies ?**

+My current hobbies include listening to audiobooks, particularly in the sci-fi and fantasy genres.
+I find these stories engaging and immersive, with Brandon Sanderson being one of my favorite authors for his intricate world-building and compelling narratives.
+In addition to audiobooks, I enjoy listening to music throughout the day.